rawnly/gist.nvim/README.md

     cmd = { "GistCreate", "GistCreateFromFile", "GistsList" },
     config = true
   },
-  -- `GistsList` opens the selected gif in a terminal buffer, -- nvim-unception uses neovim remote rpc functionality to open the gist in an actual buffer -- and prevents neovim buffer inception
+  -- `GistsList` opens the selected gist in a terminal buffer, -- nvim-unception uses neovim remote rpc functionality to open the gist in an actual buffer -- and prevents neovim buffer inception
   {